avaneev/prvhash/README.md

 Discrete Fourier (FFT-512) analysis of obtained signals produces the following power spectrums (with DC component removed).
-The analysis strengthens the notion the signal is non-random and is "intelligent" (two strong peaks above average, in each signal, with both signals producing similar structures, but with shifted resonant frequencies).
+The analysis strengthens the notion the signal is non-chaotic and is "intelligent" (two strong peaks above average, in each signal, with both signals producing similar structures, but with shifted resonant frequencies).
 Note that resonances in the middle of the spectrum are similar to resonances one gets when recording an acoustical snare